 The change in time can affect some children more than others, so during the day, let yourself be guided by their needs.
 Feed them when they are hungry and let them nap when they are tired.
 Generally, they will adjust by themselves over the coming days.

 As the days become longer and brighter, your little one may find it harder to doze off for naps and at nighttime if the room is still bright.
-Investing in a good blackout blind will help block out the light.
+Invest in a good blackout blind to help block out the light.
 This will make it easier for them to go to sleep and to stay asleep for longer.
+Using a nightlight is a strong cue for sleep.
+Try the ClevaPure Salt Lamp & Humidifier, which emits a melatonin-friendly glow, and puts your baby in the mood for sleep.

 Remember – some babies and toddler’s internal clocks are strong, and they may initially resist the changes when the clocks go forward.
 If this happens, just make sure they still eat and sleep when they need to and they will soon find their routine.